Econundrums/NFL-Arrests-Database/README.md

                            'OUTCOME' = OUTCOME, stringsAsFactors = FALSE)
 ```

-Note that in the "OUTCOME" column of the dataframe there are many entries with the sentence "Resolution undetermined."
+Note that in the "OUTCOME" column of the data frame there are many entries with the sentence "Resolution undetermined."
 These are players who have yet to be deemed guilty or not guilty.
 For my purpose, it's best to remove these players from the database since only players with known verdicts are of importance.
 The following piece of code will accomplish this, as well as define an empty column titled "GUILTY" (which will be elaborated on below).

 ```R
 NFL_dataframe = NFL_dataframe[grepl("Resolution undetermined",
                                     NFL_dataframe$OUTCOME) == FALSE, ]
 NFL_dataframe$GUILTY = NA
 ```

 <a name="NB"></a>

 # Text Mining and Prediction: Naive Bayes Edition

 Now all the remaining players within the database need to be classified as either guilty or not guilty -- i.e. a value of 1 in the GUILTY column if guilty and 0 otherwise.